completed, unless the drain is installed in the original ground with a

 shall be followed in preparing the SWM Plans.
 The Municipality shall not approve any

-SWM Plan that is deficient in meeting the requirements of this Ordinance
+SWM Plan that is deficient in meeting the requirements of this Ordinance.
+At its sole

 discretion and in accordance with this Article, when a SWM Plan is found to be deficient,